 Amanda Michael, Senior Animal Care Technician

 Originally from Redding, Ca, Amanda graduated from Humbolt State University with a BS in Marine Biology & Zoology with a minor in Anthropology.
 She has loved animals her entire life and grew up in a house always full of previously abandoned pets and wayward strays.
 Her passion for animals has always been supported by her amazing family.
-She enjoys working with animals because she fels every living creature deserves compassion and respect and is thankful to be able to provide them with that on a daily basis.
-She came to Oatland Island in July of 2020 and has a soft spot for all our Wolf Wilderness residents.
-She hopes that her passion and excitement for animal welfare and conservation will teach and educate future generations.
+She enjoys working with animals because she feels every living creature deserves compassion and respect and is thankful to be able to provide them with that on a daily basis.
+She came to Oatland Island in July of 2020 and hopes that her passion and excitement for animal welfare and conservation will teach and educate future generations.

 Mechelle was born and raised in Savannah, GA.
 She got her Associates of Applied Science - Criminal Justice from Armstrong Atlantic State University in 2015, but decided that she wanted to pursue her passion for working with animals.
 Between her grandparents' house in Newington, GA, and hers on Wilmington Island, she grew up with many farm and domestic animals.
 Mechelle is a Team Leader at Savannah Wildlife Rescue Center since 2016 and is also a licensed wildlife rehabilitator.
 She acquired a certificate in Zoo and Aquarium Sciences in 2017.
 Mechelle became part of our Animal Care Team in November 2019.
 She has a hard time picking a favorite animal due to all of her experiences at Oatland and Savannah Wildlife Rescue.
 Some of her favorites include wolves, raccoons, gators, otters, fox, deer, and the farm animals.